Paul Whitaker, Associate Degree Coordinator

 - Apply concepts across disciplines.

-Critical and Creative Thinking (CCT)
+Critical and Creative Thinking (CCT) (AAS: 3 credits; AS: 6 credits)

 Critical and Creative Thinking (CCT) courses extend your ability to analyze issues and produce responses that are both systematic and innovative.
 The CCT requirement can be fulfilled with qualifying coursework in any discipline.
 If you are in CCT classes you can expect to: